A warm welcome to the website of the Order of St John in Scotland.

 This website gives full details of St John Scotland's history, what we do in Scotland today, how St John Scotland supports Order activities abroad, who we are, what's on and where, and how to contact us.

-The News pages contain reports and pictures of events held in areas throughout Scotland, and the Gallery link takes you to albums of images from St John Scotland activities recent and past.
+The News pages contain reports and pictures of events held in areas throughout Scotland.

 St John Scotland is a long-time supporter of the St John Eye Hospital in Jerusalem and its outreach clinic and hospital work in Anabta, Gaza and Hebron.

 In recent years St John Scotland has sponsored medical director Dr Jeanne Garth (left) each year, helped fund the library, contributed to the Patient Relief and Gaza Appeal funds, and funded the overseas specialist glaucoma training of one of the staff's Palestinian doctors.

 St John Scotland also supports health projects in Malawi and southern Africa, and contributes to the international St John Emergency Relief Fund.